forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 ### But my project works fine when I build it on my machine

-Yes, this can happen when you can have gems installed globally on your machine.
+This can happen when you can have gems installed globally on your machine.
 Since Forestry's architecture builds your sites in the cloud we need a way to specify to the cloud computer what code it needs to successfully build your site.
 The Gemfile serves this purpose.

 ## Fixing the issue